vladak/ipv6gen/README.md

 IPv6 prefix generator

-ipv6gen is tool which generates list of IPv6 prefixes of given length from certain prefix according to http://www.ietf.org/rfc/rfc3531.txt'>RFC 3531.
+ipv6gen is tool which generates list of IPv6 prefixes of given length from certain prefix according to [RFC 3531](http://www.ietf.org/rfc/rfc3531.txt).
 (A Flexible Method for Managing the Assignment of Bits of an IPv6 Address Block)

 This is intended as a helper script for either constructing IPv6 addressing scheme or allocating prefixes automatically.